TWiStErRob/twisterrob.github.io/_projects/inventory.md

 ### Contact
 {: .no_toc }
-If there are still unanswered question, or You want to chat about privacy of Your data, feel free to [contact me]({{site.baseurl}}/contact).
+If there are still unanswered questions, or You want to chat about privacy of Your data, feel free to [contact me]({{site.baseurl}}/contact).

 ## History